Understanding Medicaid

 5 Facts: Medicaid and Immigrants

 Confusion persists about immigrants’ eligibility for federal programs.
-This brief helps readers understand how current Medicaid policy affects immigrants as well as the potential impacts of policy changes under the Trump administration.5 Facts: Fraud, Waste, Abuse and Improper Payments
+This brief helps readers understand how current Medicaid policy affects immigrants as well as the potential impacts of policy changes under the Trump administration.5 Facts: Medicaid and Rural Areas

 Amid debates about federal Medicaid cuts, which could cause states to lower Medicaid reimbursement rates for nursing facilities, this brief explains how Medicaid supports nursing facilities and the people living in them.5 Facts: Medicaid and Hospitals